-Students should notify the Office of the Registrar of any change in name or mailing address for grades and bills.
+Students should notify the Office of the Registrar of any change in name or mailing address.
 Legal documentation is required for name changes.

-A student's official name, as recorded in university records will appear on the diploma.
-Students seeking an alternate name on the diploma must complete the official name change process.
+A student's official name as recorded in university records during the period of attendance will appear on the diploma.